 When you have decided where to purchase your airplane ticket, many travel experts recommend paying with a credit card.
-Several credit card companies offer insurance on purchases; should your tickets be lost or stolen, or you flight cancelled, you needn't lose all your money.
+Several credit card companies offer insurance on purchases; should your tickets be lost or stolen, or you flight cancelled, you will not lose all your money.
 Check with your credit card company to determine what conditions of protection apply.

 2. Travel Documents